Berlime/vite/introduction/glossaries.md

 A Content Management System (CMS) is software used to create, manage, and modify digital contents (such as articles, images, blog posts & pages) on websites without needing specialized technical knowledge.
 It's essentially a user-friendly platform that allows people to build and maintain websites easily.
 There are many CMS software, the most popular CMS is WordPress.

+### Collections

+Collections is a set of content details about a particular collection.
+For example, if your site have a `blog`, then, the `blog` is the collection of your articles.
+(A collection of your articles.)

+Another example, if your site displays completed projects.
+You may want to have a collection for `Projects`.

+Collections enables us to handle content in a much more structured way.
+It is also capable of handling thousands of items (e.g. articles).

 ## D

 ### Data